dgroomes/stackoverflow-look-back/README.md

     * DONE Modularize `rpc.js`
     * DONE Modularize `jquery-proxy.js`
     * DONE Modularize everything
+  * DONE fix modularization.
+The `Vote` class is getting double declared.
+I need to bundle `web-load-source.js` into the other web entrypoint files like `posts-viewer.js`
   * Convert something to TypeScript
+  * Clean up `web-load-source.js`.
+Consider how to separate portions of `web-load-source.js` that are needed by the extension web page (`posts-viewer.html`) versus the portion needed by the frontend web page (the ".com" pages).
 * DONE Fix the sort order of Q&As in the viewer.
 I'm seeing questions all bunched together and then answers bunched together right afterwards.
 Questions should always be following by their answers, but this isn't happening.
 For example, [this answer](https://stackoverflow.com/questions/37920923/how-to-check-whether-kafka-server-is-running/49852168#49852168) is not following its question.